jodoll/avbus_protocol/README.md

-# Arduino AVBus
+# AVBus Protocol

-This Project aims to reengineer the AVBus protocol of the Marantz ST560 Stereo Tuner.
+This Project aims to reverse engineer the AVBus protocol of the Marantz ST560 Stereo Tuner.

 Using the AVBus protocol it is also possible to control multiple HiFi devices from that device line, for example the PM451 Amplifier.

+The main purpose of this repo is to serve as documentation.
+The code in here were my first attempts and I'll consider removing them.
+For a implementation of my findings here, I plan on an integration into [ESPHome](https://esphome.io/).
+You can Check my progress [here](https://github.com/jodoll/esphome) (documentation will follwo, for now search for ExternalModules to use it).

 ## Devices